-6. Commitment
+6. Prepaid rent

-The Association has entered into a one year agreement for the rental of office, board room and storage space from the City of Ottawa.
-The commitment under this contract for 2017 is approximately \$15,500.
+The Association has entered into a one year agreement for the rental of office, board room and storage space from the City of Ottawa ending December 31, 2018.
+The amount prepaid under this contract, based on the Association's fiscal year end, is approximately \$10,331.